How often do I need my teeth cleaned by the Oral Health Therapist (Scale and Polish)?

 Although as people age scale tends to build up quicker a healthy 'at home' hygiene programme of brushing and flossing can restrict and inhibit growth.

-If you have not had your teeth examined or cleaned for a length of time the best thing you can do is visit the Dental Hygienist and have your teeth cleaned, you can then be given a time period until you next visit.
+If you have not had your teeth examined or cleaned for a length of time the best thing you can do is visit the Oral Health Therapist and have your teeth cleaned, you can then be given a time period until you next visit.

 Should I have all my old amalgam fillings removed and replaced with white composite fillings?